 The other important point about the 2nd capacity, and DIR/Floortime in general, is that we want the initiative and desire to come from the child.
-So we would never force the child to look at us by moving his or her face in our direction, for instance, or saying “look at me”.
+So we would never force the child to look at us by moving his or her face in our direction, for instance, or saying, “Look at me”.

 The DIR Model assumes that all behaviour is communication and purposeful.

-Capacity 3: Purposeful Two-Way Communication
+Capacity 3: Intentionality and Two-Way Communication

 Here we start to see a baby respond with interactions using eye contact and gestures, such as grabbing a pacifier from the caregiver’s hand.